-Since the federal government announced in late December 2020 that millions of Americans would be receiving stimulus checks to combat the economic impacts of the coronavirus pandemic, Team Clark has received a ton of questions about the payments.
+Since the federal government announced in March 2021 that millions of Americans would be receiving additional stimulus checks to combat the economic impacts of the coronavirus pandemic, Team Clark has gotten a ton of questions about the payments.

 Chief among those questions is: “When will I get my money?”
 Though the answer will vary from person to person, there are some things you can do to track your payment before it arrives.

-How to Know When You Will Get Your Stimulus Money From the Federal Government
+How To Know When You Will Get Your Stimulus Money

-The first wave of payments hit taxpayers’ bank accounts on December 29, 2020, according to a news release from the Internal Revenue Service.
+The first wave of the latest round of payments is already starting to hit taxpayers’ bank accounts, according to the Internal Revenue Service (IRS).

-If you have yet to receive any money and are anxious to know when it might arrive, you can use the “Get My Payment” app to track the status of your money.
+If you have yet to receive any money and are anxious to know when it might arrive, you can use the “Get My Payment” tool to track the status.

 If you are using the Get My Payment app and receive a “Status Not Available” message, the IRS says you may not be eligible for a payment or it may not have enough information to provide a status.